ADA Compliance Requirements For Real Estate Websites

 Now that you know just how important it is to your real estate business to maintain a compliant website, the next step is to turn your website accessible & ADA compliant and keep it that way.

 In the past, companies resorted to a manual approach to updating and amending their websites to be more accessible and compliant.
-A manual method can be costly, as it requires a specialized professional to audit, plan, and implement the changes.
+A manual method can be costly and more time-consuming, as it requires a specialized professional to audit, plan, and implement the changes.

 Fully manual methods are now generally considered outdated, as automated solutions have impacted how easily companies can update their websites.